 - Dark patches in skinfolds- neck, armpits or groin

 Prediabetes generally has no symptoms.
 However, as you get closer to the onset of disease, the following may occur:

 - Your gums occasionally bleed, and your dentist has ruled out poor hygiene and other dental concerns as the cause

 - You are thirstier than usual without an explanation as to why

 - Your doctor has told you that your A1C score is between 5.7 - 6.4 on routine blood work results

 Want to know if you are pre-diabetic or have diabetes?
-Contact me via email or at 610-643-9622, x2152 for a free evaluation.
-With just a few simple questions, I can assess your risk and provide you with needed resources.
+Contact our Community Health Coordinator at email@example.com or 610-431-9622, x2162.
+With just a few simple questions, I can assess your risk and provide you with helpful resources.